Mariana Sain-Morar

 Biography

-formal training and developed her artistic skills in her native land.
-During
+and developed her artistic skills in her native land.
+She started her formal

-While continuing to paint, she spent the next three years as an art
+continuing to paint, she spent the next three years as an art teacher in

-decided to continue her education in the restoration field.
-She worked for
+1985 she decided to continue her education in the restoration field.
+She

 Romanian experts in the field.

-Under communism, the most somber period in Romania's artistic history, Mariana
+communism, the most somber period in Romania's artistic history, Mariana was

-was not often able to exhibit her art because her paintings did not fit
+not often able to exhibit her art because her paintings did not fit within

 personality cult.

-After the Revolution, she was accepted as a member of the Romanian Artist Union
+the Revolution, she was accepted as a member of the Romanian Artist Union in

-in 1990.
-That same year she was able to travel and exhibit
+1990.
+Then she was able to travel extensively throughout Europe and see

-Another exhibition that included her work in Saint Petersburg followed.
-During
+Austria.
+Another exhibition in Saint Petersburg followed.
+During that trip to

-that trip to Russia, in 1991, Mariana was able to visit the Hermitage
+Russia, in 1991, Mariana was able to visit the Hermitage Museum and the

-Museum and the Museum of Modern Art in Moscow.
-In 1994, during a trip to
+Museum of Modern Art in Moscow.
+In 1994, during a trip to Austria she saw

-Austria she saw a retrospective of George Rouault, whose work has
+a retrospective of George Rouault, whose work has influenced her own.

 without employing surrealistic technique.
 Basic line defines Sain-Morar's drawings: